programmerraja/MyBlog/content/notes/2024/Kubernetes.md

 ### Ingress
 An Ingress is an API object that provides HTTP and HTTPS routing to services based on rules defined by the user.

+- **Ingress as Deployment**: Refers to deploying the Ingress controller as a set of pods using a Deployment resource.

+- **Ingress as kind Ingress**: Refers to using the Ingress resource itself to define routing rules for incoming traffic.

 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress